Howard Kurtz: Books

 Media Circus: The Trouble with America's Newspapers (1993, ISBN 0-8129-2022-8) identifies problems afflicting U.S. newspapers and offers suggestions.
 Among the issues identified are timid leadership, a spreading tabloid approach to news with a growing focus on celebrities and personal scandal, poor coverage of racial issues and the Persian Gulf war, increasing bureaucracy and a pasteurization of the news.

 Hot Air: All Talk, All the Time (1997, ISBN 0-8129-2624-2) describes failings of the talk-show and political talk-show format even as it had been rapidly proliferating on television and radio.
 Some problems he identifies include superficiality, lies, hysteria, lack of preparation, sensationalism and conflicts of interest.

 Spin Cycle: Inside the Clinton Propaganda Machine (1998, ISBN 0-684-85231-4) describes various techniques used by the Clinton White House to put spin on the controversies and scandals surrounding the Clintons and to refocus the attention of the media on topics other than non-issues focused on by the media.

 The Fortune Tellers: Inside Wall Street's Game of Money, Media, and Manipulation (2000, ISBN 0-684-86879-2) addresses the growing public fascination with stock market trading as fueled by cable television shows and internet sites providing platforms to pundits, stock touts and brokerage firm stock analysts.
 The potential for manipulation of the media and the public by stock market insiders is discussed.

 Reality Show: Inside the Last Great Television News War (2007, ISBN 0-7432-9982-5) chronicles the struggles at TV networks ABC, NBC and CBS to enhance the stature, credibility and audience draw of their anchors of the evening network news programs.
 The book's focus is on ABC's Charles Gibson, CBS's Katie Couric and NBC's Brian Williams.

-Media Madness: Donald Trump, The Press, And The War Over The Truth, which was released in January 2018, discusses Donald Trump's ongoing fights with the news media during the first year of his presidency.
+Media Madness: Donald Trump, The Press, And The War Over The Truth, which was released in January 2018, discussed Donald Trump's fights with the news media during the first year of his presidency.
 The book argues that the media unfairly treated President Trump.
-According to a review by Jonathan Chait in New York Magazine, "To Kurtz... the ‘massive imbalance’ between Trump's coverage and coverage of other presidents can only be explained by media bias.
-He treats this premise as definitionally true — not defending it outright, but simply building his case as though no other explanation could even theoretically exist.
+According to a review by Jonathan Chait in New York magazine, "To Kurtz ... the 'massive imbalance' between Trump's coverage and coverage of other presidents can only be explained by media bias.
+He treats this premise as definitionally true—not defending it outright, but simply building his case as though no other explanation could even theoretically exist.
 And so the strange mission of his book is to analyze the hostile relationship between Trump and the mainstream news media without in any way acknowledging any background as to why."